notconf/notconf/README.md

 For running the container from a pre-built image the only prerequisite is docker or some other container runtime.
-Building the base and custom images further requires make, git and xmlstarlet and optionally netconf-console2 for NETCONF operations testing.
+Building the base and custom images further requires make, git and xmlstarlet and optionally netconf-console2 for NETCONF operations testing. netconf-console2 is also installed in the notconf:debug image for convenience.
 For an definitive list check the GitHub action workflow for the `build-notconf-base`.

 ### Start a container with custom YANG modules